learn-co-curriculum/binary-and-hexadecimal/README.md

 ## Instructions

 <div class="readme-content-test--hide-when-active">
-  Open this lab in the Learn IDE, edit the file `edit-me.txt` in this lab using the Learn IDE, run the tests with `learn` and   submit the lab with `learn submit`.
+Open this lab in the Learn IDE, edit the file <code>edit-me.txt</code> in this lab using the Learn IDE, run the tests with <code>learn</code> and submit the lab with <code>learn submit</code>.

   If you feel comfortable with that, go ahead and try it now by clicking the "Open" button.
 Otherwise continue reading for a     more detailed explanation.

-  **If you are new to programming, please watch the video below and read the entire lab before beginning.**
+  <strong>If you are new to programming, please watch the video below and read the entire lab before beginning.</strong>

   The context of reading everything you're going to do before you start will help.
 Then you can follow along with the lab and   it will be easier.